BenjaminGuinet/Filamentous_viral_family_project/README.md

 **Clustering options :**

---cluster-mode 1 : Connected component clustering that uses the transitive connection to cover more distant homologs.
+- --cluster-mode 1 : Connected component clustering that uses the transitive connection to cover more distant homologs.
---cov-mode 0 : Bidirectional coverage, where only sequences with overlapping sequence lengths greater than 30% of the longer of the two sequences are clustered,
+- --cov-mode 0 : Bidirectional coverage, where only sequences with overlapping sequence lengths greater than 30% of the longer of the two sequences are clustered,
 #(in this case always the viral sequence since the loci are defined by viral hits).
--evalue 0.0001 : To eliminate false positives.
+- --evalue 0.0001 : To eliminate false positives.
---cluster-reassign : During the cascade clustering of Mmseqs2, as the representative of a cluster can change at each iteration, it can happen that some members that were already close to a cluster do not fulfill the clustering criteria anymore.
+- --cluster-reassign : During the cascade clustering of Mmseqs2, as the representative of a cluster can change at each iteration, it can happen that some members that were already close to a cluster do not fulfill the clustering criteria anymore.
 We therefore correct this by reassigning these sequences.

 - **Total number of Clusters : 1841**
 - **Total number of Clusters (orphelins of known viruses removed) : 231/1841**